 Postman apps go through extensive testing and beta builds before we ship.
 That said, there might be cases when the app crashes, or exhibits unexpected behavior.
-If you've been unable to troubleshoot the issue on your own, you can file an issue in the GitHub tracker, or visit our support center if you wish to include confidential data.
-Including the app’s console logs in your report will provide some helpful data for troubleshooting.
+If you've been unable to troubleshoot the issue on your own, or you can file an issue in the GitHub tracker.
+If you need to include confidential data in your support request, please visit our support center.
+Including the app's console logs in your report will provide some helpful data for troubleshooting.

 The Postman Console is analogous to a browser's developer console, except that it's tuned for API development.
 If an API or API test is not behaving as you expect, this would be the place where you will go to deep dive while debugging.
 As long as the console window is open, all your API activities will be logged here to see what's going on under the hood.

 console.warn() at appropriate locations in the scripts will help extract the exact line of code that is acting up.
 If you know your way around

 To access the console logs, follow these steps:

 View in the application menu, and click on "Show DevTools".

 In the DevTools window, clicking on the top level Console tab should show the app's debug logs.